 - Recommend: Finish your business proposal presentation by inviting the customer to conduct business with you.

 Start the meeting with a challenge or an opportunity.
 Don't enter into a meeting and start talking about yourself, your company, or your products right away.
 If you do this, your customer will quickly focus on price and product characteristics, frequently ending the meeting before you've finished.

 Instead, emphasize the customer's difficulties and pain areas.
 Your customers want to know how they can outperform their competition, reach new consumers, retain current customers, and boost profit margins.

 But, before you can offer them your solution, you must underline the severity of the problem and demonstrate how their obstacles will prohibit them from accomplishing their objectives.

 7. Inject stories in your presentation

-Since our brains are built to comprehend the information provided in a story, thus storytelling makes it easier for your audience to grasp your presentation.
+Since our brains are built to comprehend the information provided in a story, thus storytelling makes it easier for your audience to grasp your business proposal presentation.

 People used to communicate news and attempt to explain natural events such as lightning, rain, and even the seasons.
 We're still doing it decades later.
 Whether you're telling the latest news to a close friend or your boss about how the presentation went, you're definitely going to be telling a story.